Best payment plans for real estate projects in

 Instead of following fixed dates,

-these payments are directly tied to the construction
+these payments are directly tied to the construction milestones of the project.

 For instance, a buyer may be

-asked to pay 10% upon foundation completion,
+asked to pay 10% upon foundation completion, 15% when

-15% when the grey structure is ready
+the grey structure is ready and additional percentages

-This system is common in large apartment complexes, high-rise towers,
+This system is common in large

-and commercial plazas, where development progress can be
+apartment complexes, high-rise towers, and commercial plazas, where development

-tracked clearly.
+progress can be tracked clearly.

-Advantage: Buyers pay
+Key Advantage: Buyers

-in line with actual construction progress, which reduces the risk of heavy
+pay in line with actual construction progress, which reduces the risk of heavy

 payments on projects that may face delays.